FAQs about IDE

 Can a foreign company submit an IDE/Is a U.S. Sponsor required?

-A foreign company cannot sponsor an IDE; they must have a U.S. agent who acts as the sponsor (see 21 CFR 812.18(a)).
-The U.S. agent must fulfill all the responsibilities of a sponsor identified in the IDE regulation.
+A foreign company cannot sponsor an IDE; the company must have a U.S. agent who acts as the sponsor (see 21 CFR 812.18(a)).
+The U.S. agent must fulfill all the responsibilities of a sponsor identified in the IDE regulations.

 Do clinical studies have to be conducted in the U.S. / Will foreign studies be accepted?

 Marketing applications may be based on data from studies conducted in other countries.
-All device studies conducted outside of the U.S. but approved under an Investigational Device Exemption (IDE) are governed by the FDAs IDE, Informed Consent, and IRB requirements.
-[21 CFR 812, 21 CFR 50, 21 CFR 56]
+All device studies approved under an Investigational Device Exemption (IDE) are governed by the FDA IDE, Informed Consent, and IRB requirements, even if they include foreign sites in addition to sites in the U.S. [21 CFR 812, 21 CFR 50, 21 CFR 56] Device studies conducted solely at foreign sites are not subject to the IDE requirements.

 FDA will accept a foreign clinical study involving a medical device not conducted under an IDE only if the study conforms to whichever of the following provides greater protection of the human subjects: